Happening-Community/requests-and-offers/documentation/specifications.md

 ### 5.6 Basic Search Functionality

-- **Use Case**: Users can search for requests, offers, projects, organizations, agents by name, skills, projects and categories.
+- **Use Case**: Users can search for requests, offers, projects, organizations, profiles by name, skills, categories, organizations and projects.
 - **Benefit**: Enhances the discoverability of resources within the community, promoting collaboration and innovation.

 ## 6. Infrastructure

 ### 6.1 Holo Hosting

 - **Holo Hosting Overview**: Leverages HoloHosts for robust and scalable infrastructure, contributing to the network's infrastructure and enhancing performance and reliability.
 - **Hosting Requirements**: Requires a distributed network of HoloHosts for high availability and redundancy.
+The Holo Network can supply multiple HoloHosts for redundancy.
 - **Hosting Benefits**: Fosters a decentralized and resilient infrastructure, aligning with Holochain ecosystem principles.

 ## 7. Technologies